EdFabS/practices/README.md

 ## Getting Started

-Aid to learn to program and practice your skills, it is not true, is for me, to learn.
+Aid to learn to program and practice your skills.

+It is not true, is for me, to learn.

 <!-- ### Prerequisites